 Information received during the consultation indicated that medical devices would also include products that would contribute to microplastic releases and hence would be covered by the ban.
 These products are very similar to cosmetics (e.g. cream to apply on the skin or toothpaste) and microplastics have the same functions as in cosmetics.
-Therefore, the Dossier Submitter proposed the same transition period as for leave-on cosmetics, i.e. 6 years, referring to the similarities to cosmetics.
+Therefore, the Dossier Submitter proposed the longest transition period proposed for cosmetics, i.e. 6 years, referring to the similarities to cosmetics formulation.
+The proposed transition period takes into account the time needed for the reformulation and the regulatory (re)certification (self-certification or assessment by the authorities depending on the classification of medical device) of such type of medical devices (Annex XV report consultation #2098, #2126, #2432, and SEAC DO consultation e.g #715).
 Reformulation costs for those medical devices that would be affected by the ban were not specifically estimated.

 SEAC considers that more information on the economic impact of the ban on medical devices would be desirable.
 Even though SEAC agrees that there are a lot of similarities to cosmetics, there may also be differences in terms of reformulation process and testing required as well as regulatory requirements.
-Comments received during the consultation indicate that the cost per reformulation could be higher than for cosmetics.
-In this respect, SEAC refers to the consultation of the SEAC draft opinion as a possibility to obtain additional information on substance-based medical devices.
+Comments received during the consultation on the Annex XV report indicate that the cost per reformulation could be higher than for cosmetics.
+However, the information received in the consultation of the SEAC draft opinion is not sufficient to estimate the costs resulting from a ban of microplastics in substance-based medical devices.
+Therefore, SEAC considers that a review of the substitution of microplastics in medical devices before the end of the transition period would be useful to assess the associated socio-economic impacts.

 in vitro diagnostic devices (IVD)